 Take your washed, dried wood nettles and, using gloves or tongs put them into a wide pan with a lid, add a little butter and stock, salt and pepper to taste.
 Cook, covered until the nettles are totally wilted and hot throughout, about 4-5 minutes, then drain and serve.
 My favorite preparation is to glaze them with butter and their natural juices.

-- Flaky finishing salt or kosher salt, to taste
+- Kosher salt or flaky finishing salt like maldon, to taste

 Butter Glazed Nettles

 - 8 oz fresh tender stinging nettles or wood nettles in the summer, nettle tips can be gathered

 - Kosher salt and fresh ground black pepper

 - Water or stock a small amount--just enough to wilt them

 - Put ½ inch of water in a wide or deep pan that can fit the nettles.

 - Pack the nettles in, cover the pot and turn the heat to high.
 When the pan is hot, take of the heat and stir the nettles around to help with them, then put the cover back on the pot and cook some more.